-703.3.10 PARKING
+703.3.6 PARKING

-Except when responding to an emergency or when urgent department-related business requires otherwise, members driving department vehicles should obey all parking regulations at all times.
+Except when responding to an emergency or other urgent official business requires otherwise, members driving University-owned vehicles should obey all parking regulations at all times.

-Department vehicles should be parked in assigned stalls.
-Members shall not park privately owned vehicles in stalls assigned to department vehicles or in other areas of the parking lot that are not so designated unless authorized by a supervisor.
+University-owned vehicles should be parked in their assigned stalls.
+Members shall not park privately owned vehicles in any stall assigned to a University-owned vehicle or in any other areas of the parking lot that are not designated as a parking space, unless authorized by a supervisor.
 Privately owned motorcycles shall be parked in designated areas.

-703.3.11 ACCESSORIES AND/OR MODIFICATIONS
+703.3.7 INSPECTIONS